 The Climate and Development Knowledge Network works to enhance the quality of life for the poorest and most vulnerable to climate change.
 We support decision-makers in designing and delivering climate compatible development.

-We do this by combining research, advisory services and knowledge management in support of locally owned and managed policy processes.
+We do this by combining knowledge, research and technical advisory in support of locally owned and managed policy processes.
 We work in partnership with decision-makers in the public, private and non-governmental sectors nationally, regionally and globally.

 Who we are

 Since 2018, CDKN has been led by South Africa-based SouthSouthNorth (SSN), working closely with its partners Fundación Futuro Latinoamericano (FFLA) in Quito, ICLEI – Local Governments for Sustainability, South Asia in Delhi, as well as the Overseas Development Institute (ODI) in London.
 Read more about our new alliance and phase of work in our latest publication, Impacts from CDKN’s Knowledge Accelerator, 2018-2021.

 How we are funded

 A range of donors supports CDKN.
 Since June 2018 our core funders have been Canada’s International Development Research Centre (IDRC) and the Royal Netherlands Ministry of Foreign Affairs (DGIS).